Jay846/DRW---Crypto-Market-Prediction-Kaggle-Submission-/README.md

 The goal of the competition is to predict cryptocurrency price changes using historical data.

 #  Contents
-- `notebooks` – Jupyter notebooks or scripts for data analysis and modeling
+- `notebook50afdbcb49.ipynb` – Jupyter notebooks or scripts for data analysis and modeling
 - `images` – Visualizations and plots (optional)
 - `README.md` – Repository documentation